SenayYakut/Amazon-Front-end-Engineer-Interview-prep/README.md

 # Recommendations

-* _Reviewing or if you me learning Computer science fundamentals._
+* _Reviewing or if you like me learning Computer science fundamentals._

 * _Practicing coding outside of an integrated development environment._